-The title of Master of Science in Geography, option Dynamics in Glaciology and Geomorphology or Sociospatial Environments, University of Fribourg (MSc) is conferred upon the validation of the packages MSc1 and MSc2.
+The title of Master of Science in Geography, option Dynamics in Glaciology and Geomorphology or Nature, Society and Politics, University of Fribourg (MSc) is conferred upon the validation of all three packages MSc1a, MSc1b, and MSc2.

-2.5 Admission procedure to the Master programme
+2.4 Admission Procedure to the Master Programme

-Admission to the programme of Master in Geography is granted upon two conditions: the applicants have to comply with the admission criteria of Fribourg University (as defined by the Regulations for the Admission to the University of Fribourg [Reglement über die Zulassung an der Universität Freiburg / Règlement concernant l'admission à l'Université de Fribourg]), and they must hold the title of Bachelor in Geography of Fribourg University or another degree considered equivalent by the Faculty of Science.
+Admission to the programme of Master in Geography is granted upon two conditions: the applicants have to comply with the admission criteria of Fribourg University (as defined by the Regulations for the Admission to the University of Fribourg [Reglement über die Zulassung an der Universität Freiburg | Règlement concernant l'admission à l'Université de Fribourg]), and they must hold the title of Bachelor in Geography of Fribourg University or another degree considered equivalent by the Faculty of Science.

 The Faculty draws up a list of those titles that are considered equivalent.
 Applicants with one of these titles will automatically be accepted.
 Applicants whose title is not included in this list can send the Faculty of Science an application letter.
-The final decision will be made by the Admission Commission of the Faculty, a body appointed by the Faculty Council.
+The final decision will be made by the Admission Committee of the Faculty, a body appointed by the Faculty Council.

 Depending on the academic qualification, the Admission Commission can make its acceptance dependent on the fulfilment of complementary studies.
 If they are of a minor scope, they can be completed in parallel to the Master programme.
-Otherwise, applicants are admitted to a "premaster programme" and can start with the master degree programme only after fulfilling the requirements initially laid down for the pre-master.
+Otherwise, applicants are admitted to a "pre-master programme" and can start with the master degree programme only after fulfilling the requirements initially laid down for the pre-master.